stefanwalther/sense-go/docs/tasks-clean.md

   * `deployment.toLocal.extensionBaseDir`

 **`clean:tmpIllegal`**
-* Clean all files in the `.tmp` directory which are not supposed to be deployed to the extension directory
+* Clean all files in the `.tmp` directory which are not supposed to be deployed to the extension directory.
 * These are all files, except files with the following file extension:
   * `{png,jpg,jpeg,json,qext,txt,js,css,eot,svg,ttf,woff,html,htm,wbl,svg}`